Resolving Life's Challenges to Get You to a BETTER PLACE

 Supportive Counsel & Aggressive Court Representation

-Decisions regarding where children will live and how they will be raised are among the most contentious issues in many divorces.
-While it’s still common to refer to these ideas as child custody and visitation, Illinois law has evolved to call these concepts decision-making authority.
+Decisions regarding where children will live and how both parents will raise them are among the most contentious issues in many divorces.
+While it’s still common to refer to these ideas as child custody and visitation, Illinois law has evolved into calling these concepts decision-making authority.

 Our Chicago child custody attorneys are committed to providing you with the care you need.
 Call (312) 584-6355 today to schedule an appointment.

-The term “custody” was formerly used to refer to particular rights and duties that a parent or guardian has regarding a child.
-Under this old terminology, divorcing spouses had the options of physical custody and legal custody.
+The state of Illinois formerly used the term “custody” to refer to certain rights and duties that a parent or guardian has regarding a child.
+Under this old terminology, divorcing spouses throughout the Chicago area had the options of physical custody and legal custody.